-That said, over the past three years Letshego has diversified its funding structure, and improved its liquidity and asset and liability maturity profile through a Johannesburg Stock Exchange listed senior secured bond, senior unsecured bonds listed on the Botswana Stock Exchange (BWP300 million out of the BWP2 billion had maturities of at least 10 years), and a medium term note (MTN) programme in both Ghana and Mozambique.
-The company continues to broaden its funding profile by tapping an increasing number of local institutional investors and financial institutions, as well as development finance institutions, while the company also aims to gradually tap customer deposits.
+That said, over the past three years Letshego has diversified its funding structure, and improved its liquidity and asset and liability maturity profile through a Johannesburg Stock Exchange listed senior secured bond, senior unsecured bonds listed on the Botswana Stock Exchange (BWP300 million out of BWP2 billion had maturities of at least 10 years), and a medium term note (MTN) programme in both Ghana and Mozambique.
+The company plans to reduce borrowing from commercial banks and increase funding via debt capital markets, development finance institutions and customer deposits.